vippsas/vipps-recurring-api/vipps-recurring-api.md

 There are two happy-flows based on how the sales unit is set up:
 One for "direct capture" and one for "reserve capture".
-This is specified with the `transactionType`, and for "direct capture" the sales unit must be configured for this by VippsMobilePay.
+This is specified with the `transactionType`, and for "direct capture" the sales unit must be configured for this by Vipps MobilePay.

 For more details, see
 [Common topics: Reserve and capture](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/common-topics/reserve-and-capture).

-**Please note:** VippsMobilePay will *only* perform a payment transaction on an agreement that the merchant has created a charge for with the [`POST:/agreements/{agreementId}/charges`][create-charge-endpoint] endpoint.
+**Please note:** Vipp sMobilePay will *only* perform a payment transaction on an agreement that the merchant has created a charge for with the [`POST:/agreements/{agreementId}/charges`][create-charge-endpoint] endpoint.
 You can also [manage charges and agreements](#manage-charges-and-agreements).